‘Not a good idea:’ Experts concerned about pope trip to Iraq

 “Hopefully we will see proactive approaches to infection control in place during the pope’s visit to Baghdad,” he said.

 The Iraqi government imposed a modified lockdown and curfew in mid-February amid a new surge in cases, closing schools and mosques and leaving restaurants and cafes only open for takeout.
-But the government decided against a full shutdown of commercial activity because of the difficulty of enforcing it and the financial impact on Iraq’s battered economy, the Iraqi officials told AP.
+But the government decided against a full shutdown because of the difficulty of enforcing it and the financial impact on Iraq’s battered economy, the Iraqi officials told AP.

 Many Iraqis remain lax in using masks and some doubt the severity of the virus.